oliver-oloughlin/kvdex/README.md

 ## Database

 `kvdex()` is used for creating a new database instance.
-It takes a Deno KV instance and a schema definition as arguments.
+It takes an options object which expects a Deno KV instance and a schema definition.

 ```ts
 import { kvdex, model, collection } from "@olli/kvdex"